 at our bidding, has gathered him to the dark throng?

 It is hard: but patience makes more tolerable

 whatever wrong’s to be righted.

 Where the two differ is that in Catullus there is still very much the idea of the continued consciousness of the wife.
-Catullus wills away the limits of mortality by creating a link that still exists between the living and the dead, Calvus’ love still reaches and comforts his wife.
+Catullus wills away the limits of mortality by creating a link that still exists between the living and the dead: Calvus’ love still reaches and comforts his wife.
 In contrast Horace reinforces that there can no longer be any link with the dead.
-No matter how beautiful it is, poetry simply does not have the power to revive the dead.
+No matter how beautiful, poetry simply does not have the power to revive the dead.

-However there is another way to read 1.24.
-The verb for what is above translated as ‘to be righted’ at the end of the Ode is also used by Horace another poem, his Ars Poetica, when he describes the living Quintilius correcting his poetry.
-Therefore in 1.24 Horace assumes the role of Quintilius to their mutual friend Virgil as he supports him in his grief.
-And so the miracle of Catullus 96 is achieved, and the chasm between the living and the dead is bridged: the qualities Virgil has lost in Quintilius in his role as teacher live on in Horace.
+However, there is another way to read 1.24.
+The verb for what is above translated as ‘to be righted’ at the end of the Ode is also used by Horace in another poem, his Ars Poetica, when he describes the living Quintilius correcting his, Horace’s, poetry.
+Therefore, in 1.24 Horace assumes the role of Quintilius for their mutual friend Virgil as he supports him in his grief.
+And so the chasm between the living and the dead is somehow bridged: the qualities lost in Quintilius as teacher and guide live on through his former pupil Horace.

 In their grief for their friends Catullus and Horace use poetry remind us that the dead are still with us in some sense, especially with those who loved and were loved in return.